mcnesium/ImageDownloader/README.md

 The encryption mode is ```aes-gcm```.
 The authentcation tag of 16 bytes is appended to the file.

-This Java project provides sample code on how to download and dercypt a file.
+This Java project provides sample code on how to download and decrypt a file.
 Output is to stdout.
 Redirect to file or pipe to image viewer.

 Compile with ```mvn package```